ROCm/rocprofiler-sdk/source/docs/api-reference/counter_collection_services.md

 <metric name="MeanOccupancyPerCU" expr=accumulate(SQ_LEVEL_WAVES,HIGH_RES)/reduce(GRBM_GUI_ACTIVE,max)/CU_NUM descr="Mean occupancy per compute unit."></metric>

-- MeanOccupancyPerCU: This metric calculates the mean occupancy per compute unit.
-It uses the accumulate function with HIGH_RES to sum the SQ_LEVEL_WAVES counter at every clock cycle.
-This sum is then divided by GRBM_GUI_ACTIVE and the number of compute units (CU_NUM) to derive the mean occupancy.
+- `MeanOccupancyPerCU`: In the preceding example, the `MeanOccupancyPerCU` metric calculates the mean occupancy per compute unit.
+It uses the accumulate function with `HIGH_RES` to sum the `SQ_LEVEL_WAVES` counter every clock cycle.
+This sum is then divided by the maximum value of GRBM_GUI_ACTIVE and the number of compute units `CU_NUM` to derive the mean occupancy.